System Design Space

 Where to go next

-Start with requirements, quality attributes and architecture styles to choose structure in line with product context.
+Start with requirements, quality attributes, and architecture styles so the structure you choose actually matches the product context.

-Continue with architecture governance, hard-parts decomposition and evolutionary practices to keep system design manageable as team and load scale.
+Continue with architecture governance, hard trade-offs, and evolutionary practices to keep the system manageable as the team and the load grow.

 Related chapters